jostylr/event-when/src/event-when.md

     The handler will find a function to call or emit an error.
 This is either from when the `on` event was created or from an action item.
 The context object, also from one of those things, will be sent along as the fourth argument in the call of the function.
+If the context string ends in a `~`, then a scope object is retrieved and passed in, being created as a plain object to facilitate easy manipulations.

     __return__